-All trees that remain within zones 1 and 2 will need to be pruned to a height of 6 ft or 1/3 the height of the tree, whichever is less.
+All trees to be removed are marked with blue spray paint.
+All trees that are to remain within zones 1 and 2 will be unmarked and need to be pruned to a height of 6 ft or 1/3 the height of the tree, whichever is less.
 If the property is less than 1 acre it may not have zones marked due to boundary interference.
-Harvested wood that remains on site should be stacked at least 30 feet from the house and at the same elevation or higher when possible.
-Slash from the harvest will be hauled off site.
-Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify Boulder Mountain Fire Protection District.
+Harvested wood that remains on site should be stacked at least 30 feet from the house and at the same elevation when possible.
+Slash from the harvest will be chipped.
+Note that if you decide to burn piles, you must obtain a valid Open Burning Permit from the Boulder County Environmental Health Department (303-441-1180) and notify your local fire protection district.

-FOREST SPECIES COMPONENT AND HEALTH
+FOREST COMPONENT AND HEALTH

-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine, Rocky Mountain juinper (Juniperous scolporpium), and quaking aspen (Populus tremuloides) component.
+The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine, lodgepole pine (Pinus contorta), Douglas-fir (Pseudotsuga menzisii), limber pine (Pinus flexilus), and quaking aspen (Populus tremuloides) component.
 The understory consists of a dense cover of native grasses, forbs and shrubs.
-The forested area is best represented by Fuel Model 2.
-Fuel Model 2 is represented by open grown stands of ponderosa pine.
-Trees are widely spaced with few understory regeneration trees.
-Ground cover consists of mountain grasses and/or needles and small woody litter.
-This model occurs in open grown and mature ponderosa pine stands in the foothills to montane zone.
-Surface fires in this fuel model spread easily.
-Clumps of fuel may generate higher fire intensities and is carried by grasses and/or woody liter.
+The forested area is best represented by Fuel Model 9.
+Fuel Model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
+Understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead woody litter.
+High amounts of needle litter may be present.
+This model can exist from foothills to subalpine.

-There were significant signs of dwarf mistletoe noted on the property at the time of the inspection.
-Literature has been provided in this packet for more information.
+There were signs of dwarf mistletoe and Rocky Mountain Pine beetle noted on the property at the time of the inspection.